 At my annual eye exam two years ago, I first noticed that the corrective lenses prescribed for my extreme, life-long nearsightedness no longer brought the world into focus.
 Last year, the eye doctor acknowledged that I was developing cataracts but didn't think it was necessary to pursue treatment at that time.
-The past few months as one stoplight became three and I thought perhaps I was become a road hazard, I asked my regular doctor what he thought.
+After the past few months when one stoplight became three and I thought perhaps I was becoming a road hazard, I asked my regular doctor what he thought.
 He shined a light in my eyes, said "cataracts," and immediately referred me to an eye surgeon.

 Ten days ago the surgeon removed the cloudy lens from my right eye and replaced it with an artificial lens.
 Four days ago, the procedure was performed on my left eye.
 In the six days in between, I was able to compare what the world looked like through a cataract versus a clear lens.
 Even though I knew the cloud had been reducing the amount of light that passed into my eye, I was surprised at how much brighter everything was.
 Even more surprising was the color, which I had not noticed was shifting toward the murky.
 Have you ever seen a piece of aged plastic that used to be clear?
 It turns yellowish brown, and that was what had happened to the lenses in my eyes.

 The audience for network evening news is old people, so the commercials often are for the multitude of medicines that old people need.
 The sales pitch is followed by the list of side effects, some of which are quite horrendous and alarming.
 While there are potential negative side effects to cataract surgery, there was one positive side effect I hadn't thought of: I am no longer nearsighted.
 The implanted lenses fixed it.
 I've been wearing glasses every waking moment since age 7, but now I don't need glasses for distance vision.
 I still need reading glasses, but as I'm at my computer typing this I'm not wearing them.